aledberg/methods2/README.md

 # methods2
-Material for a course in quantitative analysis at SU
+Material for a course in quantitative analysis at Stockholms universitet